Other products

 Dose: 10 mg/kg bodyweight.
 The incorporation rate in feed must be calculated to achieve this dosage.
 Affected fish should receive the medicated feed daily for 10 consecutive days.

-The intake of medicated feed depends on the clinical condition of the fish.
-In order to ensure the correct dosage is administered, the concentration of Florocol in feed must be adjusted accordingly.
+The intake of medicated feed depends on the clinical condition of the animals.
+In order to obtain the correct dosage, the concentration of florfenicol may need to be adjusted accordingly.

 For incorporation into dry feed at a registered mill.